 The reliefs on the four sides show traces of painting.
 A polychrome reconstruction of the column can be found in the Rheinisches Landesmuseum in Trier.
 The excavations did not reveal any human remains at the foot of the tomb.

 The Saarland and Mosel Valley’s ancient Roman heritage has a lot to offer to tourists and scholars alike.
-More than 120 antique sights along the Moselle and the Saar rivers, the Saarland and Luxembourg are testament to the Gallo-Roman era north of the Alps (further information here).
+More than 120 antique sights along the Moselle and the Saar rivers, the Saarland and Luxembourg are a testament to the Gallo-Roman era north of the Alps (further information here).

-The tomb area is not fenced and can therefore be visited around the clock.
+The tomb area is not fenced and can, therefore, be visited around the clock.
 Admission is free.